Menu

 • In 2003, after completing his studies, Amit started his professional career at the National Aeronautics and Space Administration (NASA) as a software engineer and served as an instructor for the space station robotics system responsible for training multiple space shuttle and station crews.

-• In early 2013, Kshatriya became the Chief Training Officer (CTO), a position responsible for the overall integrated training of the flight control team and specifically served as the lead CTO for the fourth Japanese H-II Transfer Vehicle mission in August 2013.
+• In early 2013, Kshatriya became the Chief Training Officer (CTO), a position responsible for the overall integrated training of the flight control team.
+He specifically served as the lead CTO for the fourth Japanese H-II Transfer Vehicle mission in August 2013.

 • In the early years of his career, he made notable contributions to robotic assembly operations for the International Space Station (ISS).
-His strong technical foundation and analytical skills quickly made him recognized at the NASA office.
+His strong technical foundation and analytical skills quickly earned him recognition at NASA.

 • Soon, Kshatriya became a core member of NASA’s top deep space programs team.

-• From 2014 to 2017, Amit was appointed as a space station flight director, where he guided global teams of NASA in the operations and execution of the space station during all phases of flight.
+• From 2014 to 2017, Amit served as a space station flight director, where he guided global teams of NASA in the operations and execution of the space station during all phases of flight.

 • In 2017, he became deputy in charge and then deputy manager of the International Space Station (ISS) Vehicle Office, where he oversaw program planning and execution for Artemis and was responsible for sustaining engineering, logistics, and hardware program management.